Skip to main content

 A remarkable breakthrough.

-The Vesuvius Challenge was launched in March 2023 to bring the world together to read the Herculaneum scrolls.
-Along with smaller progress prizes, a Grand Prize was issued for the first team to recover 4 passages of 140 characters from a Herculaneum scroll.
+Vesuvius Challenge launched in March 2023 with a Grand Prize for the first team to recover four passages of 140 characters from a Herculaneum scroll.
+Within a year, the prize was claimed.
+The quest was just beginning.

 Team